bincode-org/bincode/readme.md

 ### Why does bincode not respect `#[repr(u8)]`?

 Bincode will encode enum variants as a `u32`.
-If you're worried about storage size, we can recommend enabling `Configuration::with_varint_encoding()`.
+If you're worried about storage size, we can recommend enabling `Configuration::with_variable_int_encoding()`.
 This option is enabled by default with the `standard` configuration.
 In this case enum variants will almost always be encoded as a `u8`.

 Currently we have not found a compelling case to respect `#[repr(...)]`.
 You're most likely trying to interop with a format that is similar-but-not-quite-bincode.
 We only support our own protocol ([spec](https://github.com/bincode-org/bincode/blob/trunk/docs/spec.md)).